This section answers some of the questions most commonly asked about the disease modifying drugs (DMDs).

 Can I stop treatment?

 If you do not feel the treatment is effective or you are struggling with side effects then you can stop the treatment.
-This should only be done following discussion with your MS team.
-They may be able to suggest an alternative drug you may wish to try first before stopping treatment altogether.
+This should only be done following discussion with your MS team, as some drugs need to be reduced gradually to avoid problems.
+Your MS team may be able to suggest an alternative drug you may wish to try rather than stopping treatment altogether.

 Is it likely my MS will get worse if I stop treatment?